 While other voices are shouting at each other across a void of misunderstandings and mistrust, we work to bridge the divide--partnering with all communities to move America #TowardJustice.

-Join leading constitutional litigators Prof. Jeffrey L. Fisher + Erin Murphy, followed by live Q+A from your questions!
+with leading constitutional litigators Prof. Jeffrey L. Fisher + Erin E. Murphy

 During this unprecedented and tumultuous time, Clause 40 Foundation is relying on your support to help ensure that we can continue our mission.
 It is during times like these that our foundational principles--like due process--provide the most guidance.
 Please help us ensure such principles endure this crisis by supporting our work.